cliche-niche/CPPCQ2/Q.md

 ## **Contagion**
 A new virus CaRS 91-C is spreading throughout the city of Radiator Springs.
-Every person in the city has $k$ **fixed** friends.
+Every person in the city has _k_ **fixed** friends.

-There are only $n$ researchers in the city hospital.
+There are only _n_ researchers in the city hospital.
 On the first day, all of them get infected by the virus.
 The researchers being busy, consider all their colleagues, friends too.
-If they have less than $k$ colleagues, they meet their old friends everyday.
+If they have less than _k_ colleagues, they meet their same old friends everyday.
 In the process, these friends get infected the next day.
 When these friends meet their remaining friends, they get infected the following day too, and so on.

-The government wants to know how many people will be infected on the $d^{th}$ day.
+The government wants to know how many people will be infected on the _d<sup>th</sup>_ day.
 Can you help them?
 Assume that the friend groups of non-researchers are disjoint.

 ### **Input**
-The first line contains a single integer $t$ $(1\leq t\leq 10^5)-$ the number of testcases.
+The first line contains a single integer _t_ _(1 &le; t &le; 10^5)_ — the number of testcases.

-Each testcase has three integers $n, k, d$ $(1\leq n, k\leq2\cdot10^5, 1\leq d\leq10^7)$, the number of researches infected, the number of friends everyone has, and the day of interest to government, respectively.
+Each testcase has three integers _n, k, d_ _(1 &le; n, k &le; 2&sdot;10^5, 1 &le; d &le; 10<sup>7</sup>)_, the number of researches infected, the number of friends everyone has, and the day of interest to government, respectively.

 ### **Output**
-For each test case, print a single integer in a separate line — the number of infected people upto and including $d^{th}$ day.
+For each test case, print a single integer in a separate line — the number of infected people upto and including _d<sup>th</sup>_ day.

 ### **Example**